morpho-org/morpho-blue-reward-programs/README.md

 If funds arrive after the start date, the program won't start immediately, but the funds are not lost.
 They can be used to reschedule the program or initiate a new one later on.

+Note that a reward program pull request will not be merged if the funds have not been sent to the URD.

 4. In case of multiple rewards programs, should I send all funds?

-it is up to the incentives provider.
+It is up to the incentives provider.
 If multiple programs are created, it's essential that the URD receives the rewards dedicated to each program before their respective start dates.
 Even if a program starts in one month, as long as its dedicated rewards are received before its start date, it will be considered valid.